 What is it: tamari is a Japanese form of soy sauce formed as a byproduct of miso paste production.
 It contains no added wheat (making it gluten-free) and is made with a higher volume of soybeans compared to soy sauce.

-Taste: tamari is salt-forward followed by umami, which is exactly what we're going for in these tacos.
+Taste: tamari is salt-forward followed by umami, which is exactly what we're going for in this recipe.
 The umami flavor is often described as "meaty" or savoury since it's what most people think of when eating meat.

 Fun fact: tamari contains around 230 mg of sodium per tablespoon while soy sauce has 900 mg.